reduxjs/redux/docs/recipes/ConfiguringYourStore.md

 The new code is wrapped in an `if` statement, so it only runs when our app is not in production mode, and only if the `module.hot` feature is available.

-We use Webpack's `module.hot.accept` method to specify which module should be hot reloaded, and what should happen when the module changes.
+Bundlers like Webpack and Parcel support a `module.hot.accept` method to specify which module should be hot reloaded, and what should happen when the module changes.
 In this case, we're watching the `./reducers` module, and passing the updated `rootReducer` to the `store.replaceReducer` method when it changes.

 We'll also use the same pattern in our `index.js` to hot reload any changes to our React components: